The Day the Door Blew Open — Modern Paraphrase | fresh.bible

 The angel told him:

-As soon as the angel left, called two of his household servants and a trusted soldier from his staff, told them everything, and sent them to .
+As soon as the angel left, Cornelius called two of his household servants and a trusted soldier from his staff, told them everything, and sent them to .

 Think about that for a second.
 A Roman officer — part of the occupying military force — had been praying so sincerely that God sent an angel to his living room.
 God doesn't evaluate your based on your résumé.
 He responds to a heart that's genuinely reaching for him, regardless of what category everyone else has put you in.

-The next day, while men were on the road, Peter went up to the roof of the house to pray around noon.
+The next day, while men were on the road, went up to the roof of the house to pray around noon.
 He got hungry — lunch was being prepared downstairs — and while he waited, he fell into a trance.

 He saw the sky tear open and something like an enormous sheet being lowered by its four corners to the ground.
-Inside it were all kinds of animals — every species you could imagine.
-Clean ones, unclean ones, reptiles, birds.
+Inside it were all kinds of animals — every species you could imagine. ones, ones, reptiles, birds.
 The whole mix.
 Then a voice spoke:

 "Get up, Peter.
 Kill and eat."